 You’ve just finished your tenth video call this week, and instead of feeling energized from brainstorming with your coworkers, you feel exhausted.
-And now you’re starting to dread that weekly Zoom Happy Hour with your friends.
-If the thought of giving your full attention to 10 people all eager to talk at once makes you want to flee to a remote island—you might have meeting fatigue.
+And now you’re starting to dread that virtual team bonding event coming up.

 But hold on, is “meeting fatigue” a real thing?
-And how does remote work play into it?
+And does remote work contribute to it?

-Science finally has an answer.
-As part of its ongoing research on remote work, Microsoft’s Human Factors Labs conducted experiments using EEG devices to monitor the brain waves of people working remotely and in-person.
+Science finally has an answer: Yes and yes.
+As part of its ongoing research on remote work, Microsoft’s Human Factors Labs conducted experiments using EEG devices to monitor the brain waves of people working remotely and in person.
 The researchers made two important discoveries:

 - Remote collaboration is more mentally taxing than in-person collaboration.